paul-schultz/project_euler/problems/06/sum_square_difference.md

     console.log(sqSum - sumSq);
   }
 ```
-And my test case from the example from the problem looks like this:
+And my test case using the numbers from the example problem looks like this:
 ```
 test('The sum square difference for the first ten natural numbers is 2640', () => {
     expect(sumSquareDifference(10)).toBe(2640);